Cerulean2/Cerulean2/README.md

 ---

 ### 💻 About Me:
- 🐍 I'm a student learning more about Python and other programming languages
+ 🐍 I'm a College student learning more about Python and other programming languages

  🌐 Exploring modern Cybersecurity practices and applications